 ITM and POINT Biopharma Expand Global Supply Agreement for n.c.a.
 Lutetium-177

-Garching / Munich, Germany and Indianapolis, IN, USA, July 31, 2023 – ITM Isotope Technologies Munich SE (ITM), a leading radiopharmaceutical biotech company and POINT Biopharma Global Inc. (NASDAQ: PNT) (“POINT”), a company accelerating the discovery, development, and global access to life-changing radiopharmaceuticals, today announced the expansion of their global supply agreements signed in 2020.
+GARCHING / MUNICH, Germany and INDIANAPOLIS, July 31, 2023 (GLOBE NEWSWIRE) -- ITM Isotope Technologies Munich SE (ITM), a leading radiopharmaceutical biotech company and POINT Biopharma Global Inc. (NASDAQ: PNT) (“POINT”), a company accelerating the discovery, development, and global access to life-changing radiopharmaceuticals, today announced the expansion of their global supply agreements signed in 2020.
 The expanded agreement broadens the supply of ITM’s non-carrier-added lutetium-177 (n.c.a.
 177Lu) to POINT to enable its usage in the clinical and potential future commercial development of the 177Lu-based molecules in POINT’s development pipeline.
 Financial details of the agreement were not disclosed.

 “Since POINT launched in late 2019, ITM has been a key partner to us as we have worked to establish a commercially scalable, reliable and redundant n.c.a. lutetium-177 supply chain,” said Joe McCann, Ph.D., CEO of POINT Biopharma.
 “In building on this established trust and ITM’s position as the world’s leading manufacturer of n.c.a. lutetium-177, we value the ability to utilize ITM’s highly pure radioisotope across our growing pipeline of next-generation radioligands for precision oncology.”